TheMrWindows/WindowsUserInTheHouse/README.md

-- 👋 Hi, I’m @WindowsUserInTheHouse
+- 👋 Hi, I’m @WindowsUserInTheHouse.
-- 👀 I’m interested in computers
+- 👀 I’m interested in computers and coding.